Aldon Smith: 2011 season

 The San Francisco 49ers drafted Smith in the first round with the seventh overall pick.

 Smith did not start but made his NFL debut in the season-opening 33–17 victory over the Seattle Seahawks, recording a pass deflection.
-Three weeks later against the Philadelphia Eagles, Smith recorded five tackles and his first 1.5 sacks on Michael Vick in the narrow 24–23 victory.
-Over the next two weeks, Smith would win the Pepsi NFL Rookie of the Week in victories against the Tampa Bay Buccaneers and Detroit Lions.
+Three weeks later against the Philadelphia Eagles, Smith had five tackles and his first 1.5 sacks on Michael Vick in the narrow 24–23 victory.
+Over the next two weeks, Smith would win the Pepsi NFL Rookie of the Week in victories against the Tampa Bay Buccaneers and Detroit Lions after recording two sacks in both games.
 After a strong October, Smith became the first 49ers player since linebacker Patrick Willis in 2007 to earn the NFL Rookie of the Month award; Smith recorded 13 tackles and 6.5 sacks, including one that forced a safety as he helped the 49ers to a 6–1 record.

-During a Week 15 20–3 victory over the Pittsburgh Steelers on Monday Night Football, Smith recorded four tackles and 2.5 sacks.
-He also surpassed Charles Haley for the 49ers record for most sacks by a rookie in a single season with 13.0 sacks.
+During a Week 13 26–0 shutout victory over the St. Louis Rams, Smith recorded three tackles, two sacks, and a fumble recovery.
+In the next game against the Arizona Cardinals, he had four tackles, a sack, and a forced fumble during the narrow 21–19 loss.
+The following week against the Pittsburgh Steelers on Monday Night Football, Smith recorded four tackles and 2.5 sacks in the 20–3 victory.
+He also surpassed Charles Haley for the 49ers record for most sacks by a rookie in a single season with 13.

 Smith finished his rookie year with 37 total tackles, 14 sacks, four pass deflections, two forced fumbles, and a fumble recovery in 16 games.
-He was half a sack shy of tying the all-time rookie sack record held by defensive end Jevon Kearse despite not starting a single game in his rookie season.
+He was half a sack shy of tying the all-time rookie sack record held by defensive end Jevon Kearse despite not starting a single game as a rookie.
 Smith was named Defensive Rookie of the Year by Pro Football Writers of America, and finished second to Von Miller for the Associated Press NFL Defensive Rookie of the Year Award.
-Smith was named to the NFL All-Rookie Team.
+Smith was also named to the NFL All-Rookie Team.

+The 49ers finished atop the NFC West with a 13–3 record and earned a first-round bye in the playoffs as the #2-seed.
+In the Divisional Round against the New Orleans Saints, Smith had three tackles and a sack during the 36–32 victory.
+During the NFC Championship Game against the New York Giants, he recorded a tackle and a sack in the 20–17 overtime loss.